-Bromine is a popular alternative to chlorine, especially when it comes to hot tubs.
-It has a few incredible advantages; however, preparing and adding it in the correct quantity is crucial.
+Bromine is a popular alternative to chlorine, especially in hot tubs.
+It has many advantages; however, preparing and adding it in the correct quantity is crucial.

 Read this guide to understand how many bromine tablets you need to add to a hot tub.

 The difference between chlorine and bromine